gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 The real problem with this style of programming is that we have to pass the `Env` around everywhere.

 ## Reader monads
-There is a way of implicitly passing around an environment of dependencies that's called using a reader monad.
-Here is an example demonstrating its use in Haskell:
+The reader monad is a technique that let's us implicitly pass around an extra argument to every function that declares that it returns a value of type `ReaderT`.
+This seems like a great compliment to the `Env` passing style, let's see how it can be used in Haskell:

 {% highlight haskell %}
 import Control.Monad.Reader